ACDguide/Governance/Governance/tech/title.md

 * spatial domain - Kuala Lumpur
 * subject - urban climate
-* that there is more than 1 experiment - experiments NB that having used the full model name rather than an acronym clarified to any user not familiar with WRF that this are weather forecast related experiments
+* that there is more than 1 experiment - experiments NB that having used the full model name rather than an acronym clarified to any user not familiar with WRF that these are weather forecast related experiments

 ## Code example
 "CleF - Climate Finder a python based command line tool to query ESGF datasets hosted at NCI"